topseySuave/event-manager/README.md

 # Events Manager
-Events Manager is a full stack application, that creates a platform event center management and event booking.
-Event venue owners can expose their venues through this medium, allowing users to have a poll of venues when seeking for suitable venues for their events.
+Events Manager is a full stack application, that enables users administrate there own centers, An Event registration platform for all of your online and on-site event management needs and handles the entire event lifecycle from start to finish.

 ## Hosted Application
 https://boots-events.herokuapp.com/